 Stan Smith FX5550 Kermit the Frog

 Tennis was in its heyday in the '70s, and at a towering 6 feet 3 inches Stan Smith dominated the pros.
 Winning more than 100 pro titles, both singles and doubles, he was a singular force on the court.
-The adidas Stan Smith tennis shoe teams up with Sesame Street's very own Kermit the Frog for a fun and play rendition.
+The adidas Stan Smith tennis shoe teams up with The Muppet's very own Kermit the Frog for a fun and play rendition.
 Plush, full grained leather construct the uppers with Kermit branding at the laterals along with a printed graphic of Kermit.
 Back heel from left to right reads "it's not easy being green".
 Stan Smith logos on the tongue and heel tab are paired with three perforated stripes.

 Kermit the Frog collaboration